BouarfaMahi/The-art-of-invention-marketing/ebook/ebook.md

 Dear Sir

-As an independent inventor I have pre-developed a …product name … which is designed for the … industrial applications ….
-At the present time I am looking for potential partners who would be interested in developing, manufacturing and marketing this device for which we are in the process of getting a patent.
-On your request, I will make a presentation with a non-disclosure agreement.
+I am writing to introduce a product I have pre-developed, specifically designed for industrial applications.
+Currently, I am seeking potential partners interested in further developing, manufacturing, and marketing this device.
+We are in the process of securing a patent for it.
+Upon your request, I am prepared to provide a detailed presentation, subject to a non-disclosure agreement.

-Yours faithfully (Note: if you are addressing the letter to named person, sign Yours Sincerely)
+Yours faithfully
+___________

+Inventor name

 #### The Product/Description